The Best Electric Toothbrushes of 2023, Tested by HGTV Editors

 Our Top Electric Toothbrush Picks

-- Best Overall Electric Toothbrush: Philips Sonicare ProtectiveClean 4100 Electric Toothbrush
+- Best Overall: Philips Sonicare ProtectiveClean 4100 Electric Toothbrush

 - Runner-Up: Oral-B Pro 1000 Power Electric Toothbrush

-- Best Smart Electric Toothbrush: Oral-B Genius 7000 SmartSeries Electric Toothbrush
+- Best Smart: Oral-B Genius 7000 SmartSeries Electric Toothbrush

-- Best Budget Smart Electric Toothbrush: hum by Colgate Smart Electric Toothbrush
+- Best Budget Smart: hum by Colgate Smart Electric Toothbrush

 Did you know that your oral health can affect your body’s overall health?
 It’s true.
 Your mouth is full of bacteria, which is totally normal.
 But since your mouth is connected to your respiratory and digestive tracts, this bacteria can cause disease if you don’t practice good oral health care.
 The Mayo Clinic says: “Normally the body’s natural defenses … keep bacteria under control.
 However, without proper oral hygiene, bacteria can reach levels that might lead to oral infections, such as tooth decay and gum disease.”
 This is why it’s crucial to protect your oral health and practice good oral hygiene every day.
 Brushing your teeth at least twice a day is the single most important way to keep your mouth healthy.